Cray-HPE/cani/docs/commands/cani_alpha_import.md

-## cani alpha validate
+## cani alpha import

-Validate assets in the inventory.
+Import assets into the inventory.

 ### Synopsis

-Validate assets in the inventory.
+Import assets into the inventory.

 ```
-cani alpha validate [flags]
+cani alpha import [FILE] [flags]
 ```

 ### Options

 ```
-  -h, --help   help for validate
+  -h, --help   help for import
 ```

 ### Options inherited from parent commands